By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-An Air France flight bound for Detroit was diverted to Montreal after a passenger from the Democratic Republic of Congo boarded “in error” amid ongoing Ebola outbreak restrictions.
-The incident highlights the complex challenges airlines face in implementing health screening protocols during disease outbreaks.
+An Air France flight bound for Detroit was diverted to Montreal after a passenger from the Democratic Republic of Congo boarded “in error” amid ongoing Ebola outbreak restrictions, according to reports from multiple news outlets including CBC News.

 Contents